dythe/SchoolAPI/README.md

 $ cd SchoolAPI
 $ npm test
 ```

+* Using postman/web browser you can access `http://localhost:8081`/api/*{api name here}* which is the default api address

 **Note:** The project will switch between the normal API database schema `(school)` and unit testing schema `(mock_school)` automatically